 Order of Omega

 A national leadership honorary recognizing outstanding junior and senior fraternity/sorority members.
-New members must have a cumulative GPA above the all Greek average and are selected based upon their leadership and academic achievement within the Greek, University and local communities.
-Chapters may only initiate three percent of the total Greek population or 15 members, whichever is greater.
+New members must have a cumulative GPA above the all Greek average and are selected based upon their leadership and academic achievement within the Greek, University, and local community.
+Membership is by invitation only.

-Panhellenic Council is the governing body of the three national sororities and one local sorority with the purpose of fostering a spirit of cooperation and understanding mutual concerns and interests within the Greek community.
-Membership consists of three representatives from each sorority.
+Panhellenic Council is the governing body of the four sororities with the purpose of fostering a spirit of cooperation and understanding of mutual concerns and interests within the Greek community.
+Membership consists of two representatives from each sorority.

 Phi Kappa Tau

-Philosophy Club’s purpose is to promote intellectual stimulation regarding deeper understanding of human knowledge; raise issues regarding ideas and practices in the subject of philosophy; continue the effort of answering fundamental human questions regarding knowledge, value and meaning; provide a forum for discussion and debate regarding various philosophical views and ideas; promote awareness and greater understanding on campus of these views and ideas and sponsor campus-wide events which entertain and educate the student body on philosophical views.
+This club’s purpose is to promote intellectual stimulation regarding deeper understanding of human knowledge; raise issues regarding philosophical ideas and practices; continue the effort of answering fundamental human questions regarding knowledge, value and meaning; provide a forum for discussion and debate regarding philosophical views and ideas; promote awareness and understanding on campus of these views and ideas, and sponsor campus-wide events to entertain and educate the student body on philosophical views.